hannahismael/hugo-website/content/books/book1/index.md

 #### Description

 As global interest in AI governance intensifies, various multilateral bodies have initiated competing frameworks, summits, and regulatory agendas.
-Recognizing the growing importance of these initiatives—similar to how SDGs have driven global investments—I contributed to the development of a tiered global AI policy strategy aimed at steering global priorities toward openness and public-interest AI.
+In light of a globally fractured regulatory stage, I contributed to the development of a tiered global AI policy strategy aimed at steering global priorities toward openness and public-interest AI.
 This was apart of my work at Mozilla Foundation.

 ---